-I am a Post-doctoral Research Fellow at University of Technology, Sydney, with expertise in aged care, public health, nursing, nutrition epidemiology, health policy, health service, chronic disease prevention and biostatistics.
-I am award nursing degree in China (2009), Masters by research of advanced nursing study in the United Kingdom (2011), Masters of Public Health (2012) and PhD (2016) at the University of Newcastle, Australia.
+Dr Xu is a Research Fellow at University of Technology, Sydney, with expertise in aged care, public health, nutrition epidemiology, chronic disease prevention and biostatistics.
+Dr Xu has nursing degree in China (2009), Masters by research of advanced nursing study in the United Kingdom (2011), Masters of Public Health (2012) and PhD (2016) at the University of Newcastle, Australia.

 - Australian Association of Gerontology (AAG)

-- The Cardiac Society of Australia and New Zealand (CSANZ)
+- Cardiac Society of Australia and New Zealand (CSANZ)

-- AAG Student and Early Career Professional Development and Events group
+- AAG Student and Early Career Professional Development and Events Committee

 Can supervise: YES